 Container homes made from the steel shipping containers that you see carrying goods everywhere on trains, trucks, and ships.

-- Example: They are selling container house in the market.
+- Example: They are selling a container house on the market.

 Cottage house